 - 2009: A study on obese and pre-menopausal women who took yacon syrup over 4 months resulted in “significant decrease in body weight, waist circumference and body mass index.”
 (Genta, et al)

-- 2013: Dr. Oz presented his results of his experiment in which 29 out of 40 women lost weight by adding yacon syrup to their diet, and made no other changes to their usual daily habits.
-This was not a clinical study.
+- 2013: Dr. Oz presented results of his experiment in which 29 out of 40 women lost weight by adding yacon syrup to their diet, and made no other changes to their usual daily habits.
+However, this was not a clinical study.

 Toxicity of yacon leaves